A holy boulder in the heart of Nepal's Koshi River — where, the Kirat people say, their ancestors began their great journey across the eastern hills

 Kirat Migration Paths from Khuwalung

-After crossing Khuwalung, different Kirat groups followed separate river valleys — eventually forming the distinct communities and languages we recognise today.
-It is one of the most remarkable examples of how geography shaped ethnic identity in South Asia.
+After crossing Khuwalung, different Kirat groups are said to have followed separate river valleys — eventually forming the distinct communities and languages recognised today.
+It is a striking example of how geography shaped ethnic and linguistic identity across the eastern Himalaya.

 | River Followed | Communities Today |